 I would like to Donate:

-Some types of shark (such as Blue Sharks and Spiny Dogfish) spend most of their lives in single sex groups.
-When they’ve reached maturity and are able to reproduce they’ll meet just once a year with the opposite sex in order to mate.
+Some sharks (such as Blue Sharks and Spiny Dogfish) spend most of their lives in single sex groups.
+When they reach sexual maturity they’ll meet with the opposite sex once a year to mate.

-Chemicals released into the water by females stimulate the male sharks.
-A shark’s courtship can be quite aggressive and female sharks often end up with teeth marks (or ‘love bites’) on their fins or back as a consequence of mating.
-However this aggressive display does not hurt female sharks as their skin can be up to three times thicker than a male’s.
+A shark’s courtship can seem aggressive.
+Female sharks often end up with teeth marks (or ‘love bites’) on their fins or back.
+But this doesn't hurt them as their skin can be up to 3X thicker than a male’s.

 You have added an item to your shopping basket.

 Your ID and Password were blank.
 Would you like to create a new account?